SysKitTeam/docs-point/releases/cloud/point-2025-09-23-release-note.md

 ## Improvements & Bug Fixes

+* **Yammer is now Viva Engage.**
+  * Yammer was renamed and the icons were changed to reflect the Microsoft 365 branding.

 * **Fixed an issue** that caused the Swagger documentation to show the wrong domain name.
   * In some instances, if a request was sent with a custom header, the domain shown in the Swagger documentation was replaced with an incorrect one or cached.